 “I believe penguins are the answer to world peace.” — Heidi Krajewsky, resident ornithologist (bird gal) aboard the MS Expedition to Antarctica

-Our challenge to you: read this, watch the slideshow, check out the video — and maintain a straight face.
+Our challenge to you: read this, enjoy the photos, check out the video — and maintain a straight face.

 Can you envision the world’s leaders meeting onstage at the United Nations with a group of penguins to kick off the next round of nuclear arms reduction talks?
 Or during a break at the next Israeli-Palestinian peace talks, running a few clips of Antarctic penguins chasing each other down a snow-covered slope?